The Government of Canada and the Canada School of Public Service are committed to providing Websites that respect the privacy of visitors.

-All personal information collected by the School is governed by the Privacy Act External link.
+All personal information collected by the School is governed by the Privacy Act.
 This means that you will be informed of the purpose for which your personal information is being collected and how to exercise your right to access that information.

 Personal information collected by the School

-The School also collects information about your training experience, your thoughts, opinions and recommendations.
+The School also collects information about your training experience, such as your comments, opinions and recommendations.
 If you prefer, you can remain anonymous when you fill out a course, program or event evaluation.

 The School may have some of your personal information on paper, such as paper records of assessments of your language aptitude or previous training with another employer.